cmitsakopoulos/Paris-Saclay_Notes/Object_Oriented_Programming/16thOct.md

 This is ***required for a neural network to work properly***, by using `__setattr__`, you are automatically updating (***registering***) the **parameters** dictionary, by adding the name of each layer and the (mathematical) function it represents.

 Now remember that a method (def) of `__setattr__` and the method of `register_parameter()` (def), can perform the same function.
-If both of them coexist within a class and you are manually updating the parameters dictionary, you will get double the amounts of layers.
+If both of them coexist within a class and you are manually updating the parameters dictionary, you will get double the amount of layers.

 ### "Super" dunder method